TianZheng095/OpenSCENARIO2SUMO/README.md

 ```

-advantage: clear error message when encountering an error
+- Advantage: clear error message when encountering an error
-shortcoming: complicate to operate
+- Shortcoming: complicate to operate

 ### Paper Reference
 1. [CommonRoad Scenario Designer: An Open-Source Toolbox for Map Conversion and Scenario Creation for Autonomous Vehicles](https://arxiv.org/pdf/2305.10080.pdf)